 Radon Hazard Disclosure

-Applicable to any rental unit located below the third floor and also with known radon levels that are considered dangerous.
+Applicable to any Illinois rental unit located below the third floor, with known dangerous radon levels.

 Download: Illinois Radon Hazard Disclosure Form (PDF)

-Applicable to any rental unit where a meter is shared between tenants or common areas.
+Applicable to any Illinois rental with a shared utility meter between tenants or common areas.

-- Any buildings, units, or common areas that the tenant’s utility meter is shared with.
+- All buildings, units, or common areas that share the tenant’s utility metering

-- Copies of the utility bill for the unit for the past 12 months.
+- Copies of the individual unit’s utility bill for the past 12 months

-- Any rent reductions offered to compensate for shared utility usage.
+- Any available rent reductions offered which compensate for shared utility usage

-The amount charged to shared units must not exceed the total utility charges accrued for the entire building, and the tenant must also provide a copy of the utility bill for any payment made by the tenant upon request:
+The total amount charged to shared units may not exceed the total utility charges for the entire building, and the landlord must also, upon request, provide a copy of the utility bill for any payment made by the tenant.

 SHARED UTILITIES.
 This dwelling unit shares a utility meter with the following parties: